 Feel free to utilize this guide (DOC) to guide you in your application process.
 General questions about the fund and the selection process should be directed to Isabelle Jenkins.
 Questions pertaining to purchasing/reimbursement should be directed to Diane Girard.
-Mattie Carroll is available for coaching and guidance as applications are being completed.
+Kathryn Hauver is available for coaching and guidance as applications are being completed.

 **Special note: if you are thinking about developing a program that involves bringing minors (children under the age of 18) to campus, the Safety of Children in College Programs policy and procedures must be followed.
 Mattie is available to discuss and review this with Marshall Grant applicants as well.